merterkoc/chatview_connect/README.md

   haven’t) and connect it to your Flutter app using [this guide](https://firebase.google.com/docs/flutter/setup?platform=android).

-- Initialize `flutter_chatview_db_connection` just after the firebase initialization, specify your desired cloud service for use with [`chatview`][chatViewPackage].
+- Initialize `chatview_db_connection` just after the firebase initialization, specify your desired cloud service for use with [`chatview`][chatViewPackage].

     ```dart